dorfsmay/fedora-workstation-setup/INSTRUCTIONS/install_fedora.md

 1. Set up X.org
   - LOG OUT
-  - type your username
+  - Click on your username (or type it if it isn't an option)
   - click on the cogwheel/gear symbol at the bottom-right and select "GNOME on Xorg"
   - type your password, and enter

 1. Host name and customization
-  - open terminal
+  - open terminal (hit the Windows key, then type `terminal`, then type enter)
   - change host name:
 ```
 hostnamectl set-hostname some-cool-name